frankframework/frank-manual/docs/source/troubleshooting/troubleshooting.rst

 **Question:** What  is the use of the property configurations.<configname>.parentConfig exactly?

 **Answer:** It changes the order in which files and properties are loaded.
-For every file or property the framework has to load, it will first look it up as a global setting (eq. classpath resource or system property) then in the local configuration, then (if specified) the parent configuration, and lastly the war (``src/main/resources``).
+For every file or property the framework has to load, it will first look it up as a global setting (eq. classpath resource or environment property) then in the local configuration, then (if specified) the parent configuration, and lastly the war (``src/main/resources``).
 Class loading is described in subsection :ref:`propertiesInitialization`.

 Authorization to turn on Ladybug
 --------------------------------